FWolfe/Zomboid-Modding-Guide/README.md

 local function newRandomFun()
     -- do something
 end
--- add a even callback that performs the overwrite Events.OnGameBoot.Add(function()
+-- add a event callback that performs the overwrite Events.OnGameBoot.Add(function()
     Events.OnPlayerUpdate.Remove(someRandomFun) -- remove the callback
     Events.OnPlayerUpdate.Add(newRandomFun) -- add our new callback